 There’s a lot more to consider in making an X-men: Dark Phoenix movie.
 I’m just a passionate fan so I’m hardly qualified to evaluate every one of them.
 If I were, Fox probably would’ve hired me and underpaid me by now to make this movie work.
-Since they haven’t, I can only assume and hope there are much smarter, much more passionate people working tirelessly to make this movie great.
+Since they haven’t, I can only hope there are much smarter, much more passionate people working tirelessly to make this movie great.

 As a fan, I want to see this movie succeed.
 I want to see Fox and Mr. Kinberg make up for their mistakes in “X-men: The Last Stand.”
 It would be both an accomplishment and a service for which fans would be forever grateful.
 Grateful fans are more willing to give money to those who please them.
 That is, after all, Fox’s ultimate goal.

 The incentives are in place.
 The story is there.
 The iconic characters are there.
 The passion is there.
 The love, heart, and emotions are there.
 It’s only a matter of bringing them together into a single, cohesive story that will thrill audiences, evoke tears of joy, and soak panties.

 It can be done.
 I pray to whatever cosmic forces are out there that Fox can pull this off.
 As an X-men fan, a comic book fan, and a fan of iconic love stories, X-men: Dark Phoenix deserves to be that awesome.